takac/europython-notes/memory-in-python.markdown

 best memory allocation for new classes with slots, listadata, tupledata, namedtule,

 python GC
-Referencing counting with cycle dectecton overloading `__del__()` can be dangerous
+Referencing counting with cycle detection overloading `__del__()` can be dangerous

 psutil - inspecing sys utils